18 Things You Should Never Do on an Airplane

 Don’t touch the flush button in the bathroom

 Like other public spaces on the plane, the bathroom is also a major place where germs hide out.
 To protect yourself, wash your hands thoroughly and use a paper towel to press the flush button and open the door.
 “When you go to the bathroom, the right thing to do is always wash your hands, dry your hands with a towel, and then use the towel to turn off the water and even open up the door,” says Dr. Forest.
 “You don’t want to not flush the toilet, everyone should flush the toilet, but wash your hands with soapy water and use a towel.”
-Check out the surprising meanings behind these 9 airplane noises.
+Find out more airplane trivia you've always wanted to know.

 Don’t fall asleep against the window